Agility Training Exercises For Dogs – Itsaboutdog

 What Is Agility Training?

-Agility training is a special type of training involving a dog and a person called a handler or handler.
-The athlete’s job is to guide the dog through a course with different types of obstacles.
-In the process of passing the lane, not only speed indicators are taken into account, but also the level of accuracy of their implementation.
+Agility training is a particular type of training involving a dog and a person called a handler.
+The athlete’s job is to guide the dog through a course with different obstacles.
+When passing the lane, not only speed indicators but also the level of accuracy of their implementation are taken into account.

 The dog runs without rewards in the form of food or toys.
 The rules establish that the handler cannot touch his dog or the obstacles used, and the process of controlling the animal is carried out using voice, gestures, and various body signals.
-This is why agility requires exceptional training of the dog in preparation for the performance.
+This is why agility requires exceptional dog training in preparation for the performance.

 This is interesting!
-The conditions of the competition are created in such a way that they allow one to correctly evaluate not only the strengths but also all the weaknesses of each specific pair consisting of a handler and a dog.
+The conditions of the competition allow one to correctly evaluate not only the strengths but also all the weaknesses of each specific pair consisting of a handler and a dog.

 Why Agility Training Is Good For Your Dog?

 Agility training is a popular activity for dogs of all sizes and breeds.
-While some breeds, like Australian Shepherds or Border Collies, are regarded as agility superstars, Chihuahuas and Papillons can have obstacles that are any size.
+While some breeds, like Australian Shepherds or Border Collies, are regarded as agility superstars, Chihuahuas and Papillons can have obstacles of any size.

 Even the ungainly Basset Hounds can enjoy themselves immensely when they slog through the course.
 Dog agility is also popular among mixed-breed dogs.
-The fact that the dog is enjoying himself and enjoys practicing agility with you is what matters most.
+The fact that the dog is enjoying himself and practicing agility with you matters most.

 Due to the physical demands of dog agility, training modifications are necessary for both older and younger dogs.
 Begin with an agility fundamentals lesson that excludes leaps from heights or over high bars.

-When their growth plates shut, you can begin to introduce more challenging impediments.
-Find out from your veterinarian when is the ideal time to start training your dog to jump.
+When their growth plates shut, you can introduce more challenging impediments.
+Find out from your veterinarian the ideal time to start training your dog to jump.

-Make sure your long-backed dog, such a Dachshund or Corgi, doesn’t have additional strain on their spines.
+Ensure your long-backed dog, such as Dachshund or Corgi, doesn’t have additional strain on their spines.
 Once more, it’s best to consult your veterinarian about your dog’s recommended amount and kind of activity.

 Best Breeds For Agility Training: